CZ-NIC/knot/doc/reference.rst

 If enabled, each TCP socket uses its own packet queue and the OS kernel socket load balancing is emloyed using SO_REUSEPORT (or SO_REUSEPORT_LB on FreeBSD).
-Set it to ``on``, except in such use cases where Knot DNS serves long-period incoming TCP transfers, such as in master DNS servers.
+Set it to ``on``, except in use cases where Knot DNS serves long-period incoming TCP transfers, such as in master DNS servers.
 In such situations it is usually better to set ``tcp-reuseport`` to ``off``.
-Failing to set this parameter to ``off`` where neccessary may result in some incoming TCP connection being delayed or not being responded to at all.
+Failing to set this parameter to ``off`` where neccessary may, under high or atypical TCP load together with low value of :ref:`max-tcp-clients<server_max-tcp-clients>`, result in some incoming TCP connection being delayed or not being responded to at all.

 Change of this parameter requires restart of the Knot server to take effect.